top of page

 A Short Guide To Decent Rulership

 While we may be irritated at the constraints of rules, their role in shaping and safeguarding humanity is undeniable.
 Whether just or unjust, these limitations have been, are, and will continue to be the fabric of which our collective development and preservation rests.
 Imagine a hypothetical "purge" where all laws were temporarily dissolved.
-The ensuing chaos would be a grim reminder of the fragility of order, potentially leading to the deaths of countless individuals, should their enforcement fails terribly.
+The ensuing chaos would be a grim reminder of the fragility of order, potentially leading to the deaths of countless individuals, should their enforcement fail terribly.

 It's this crucial role of order that once sparked my childhood fantasies of becoming a police officer, like the originally imposing figures of Imperial Stormtroopers, originally being portrayed as an elite military force.